 (a) The Court may punish contempt and may issue all process necessary for the exercise of its criminal jurisdiction, which process may be executed in any part of the State.

 (b) The Court, in the exercise of its criminal jurisdiction, may issue subpoenas and other warrants into any county in the State for summoning or bringing any person to give evidence in any matter triable before it and may enforce obedience by fine or imprisonment.
 Such subpoenas and warrants shall be in such form as may be prescribed by the Rules of the Court.

 § 5305 Bail and commitment upon election to trial by Court.

 (a) In all those cases where, by § 5303 of this title, the accused may elect to be tried by the Court, if the accused elects to be tried by the Court, the justice of the peace shall hold such accused under sufficient bail for a hearing or for accused's appearance at the Court where the matter shall proceed as though originating in the Court by information filed.

-(b) In default of bail, the person accused shall be committed to the custody of the Department of Health and Social Services to await the session of the Court.
+(b) In default of bail, the person accused shall be committed to the custody of the Department of Correction to await the session of the Court.

 § 5306 Witness fees.

 (a) The witnesses attending the Court in criminal cases shall receive the same fees as in the Superior Court.